turingschool/mod-0-curriculum/session4/index.md

 ### Wins

-- Good survey scores regarding git and github.
+- Git and Github are hard - keep practicing!
+- If you don't finish something in a breakout room, reach out to your cohort-mates outside of class.

 ### Follow-Ups

 - Leaving feedback directly on homework gists.
-Should have HW 2 feedback to you soon.
+You should have HW 2 feedback.
+- Prework is due 9/16 (next Wednesday).
+Get on it!

 ### Other Notes